thi-ng/umbrella/packages/unionstruct/README.md

 ## About

-C-style struct, union and bitfield read/write views of ArrayBuffers
+C-style struct, union and bitfield read/write views of ArrayBuffers.

 Features: